 Predicting patent costs is like predicting the outcome of a negotiation -- there are a lot of unknowns.
 What will the negotiating process (USPTO procedures) be?
 What will the final agreement (claims) look like?
 In the end will this be a deal worth doing (a patent worth having)?
 And the biggest unknown of all is: will you even reach an agreement (get a patent)?

 But accountants, shareholders, clients, bosses, and spouses do not care about unknowns.

-Using low to middle range representation, textile and apparel companies probably spend $20,000 to get a U.S. utility patent to protect a reasonably simple innovation.
+Using middle range representation, textile and apparel companies probably spend $20,000 to get a U.S. utility patent to protect a simple innovation.
 They might have spent less.
 They could easily have spent a lot more.

 This number is built from four components: the fees paid by patent holders to the US Patent and Trademark Office, estimated representation fees required to prosecute the patent through the USPTO, search and drawing costs, and a fee increase adjustment.
 It does not include maintenance fees over the life of the patent.